mel4data/Pizza-Sales-Analysis/README.md

 11. Which pizzas generate the highest and lowest revenue?
 Ans.
-Highest – The Thai Chicken Pizza with $43,434 sales Lowest – The Brie Carre Pizza with $11,588 sales
+Highest – The Thai Chicken Pizza with $43,434 sales; Lowest – The Brie Carre Pizza with $11,588 sales

 12. Monthly Sales and Order Trend